IoTSecurity101/BLE-UAE/README.md

 ### Tools Installation Process
-` Already we written dependencies and Tools installation script in github repo

-But if you run directly nodejs will not install`
+`Already we written dependencies and Tools installation script in github repo But if you run the script directly nodejs will not install`

 https://github.com/V33RU/OWASPSeasides--BLE-UAE/blob/master/tools_installation.sh